sjaehn/BWidgets/BWidgets/README.md

 switch on / off automatic pushing styles to child widgets by `enablePushStyle()`.

+Therefore Styles can be used to design single widgets or composite widgets with a defined structure.
+If you want to design a whole user interface, you should use `Theme`s instead.

 The following example defines the style with ALL default StyleProperties for the widget addressed with `setStyle()` and forwards the "sliders" style to all child widgets with the URID for `URI "/sliders"`: